UCB-CyberSecurity-Cohort5/elk-stack-project-jyhaoo/README.md

 [elkservers]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-- Run the playbook, and navigate to ```/etc/ansible``` to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.